 POS plans are hybrids of HMOs and PPOs.
 HMOs observed that people seem to prefer choice, and PPOs allow their members a wider choice of providers.
-HMOs responded by creating new plans that allow their members to use nonpanel providers if the members are willing to pay more out-ofpocket per visit.
+HMOs responded by creating new plans that allow their members to use nonpanel providers if the members are willing to pay more out-of-pocket per visit.
 The members can decide at each "point of service" whether they wish to use a panel provider or nonpanel provider.
 PPOs observed that HMOs tended to assign each member to a primary care provider, who provided continuity of care and who had to approve referrals to specialists.
 They responded to HMOs by establishing plans in which their members had assigned primary care gatekeepers.
 These, too, are called POS plans.
-In the 1980s and 1990s many insurers offered conventional coverage as well as all three forms of managed care plans.
+In the 1980s and 1990s, many insurers offered conventional coverage as well as all three forms of managed care plans.
 Today, conventional coverage has almost disappeared.

-Exhibit 1.3 shows the growth in managed care and the commensurate shrinkage of conventional insurers.
+Exhibit 1.4 shows the growth in managed care and the commensurate shrinkage of conventional insurers.
 As recently as 1988, conventional insurers held a commanding share of these workers-71 percent.
-By 2012, conventional plans only enrolled less than 1 percent of insured workers.
-PPOs enrolled only 11 percent of insured workers in 1988 and had 56 percent by 2012.
+By early in the 2010s, conventional plans only enrolled less than 1 percent of insured workers.
+PPOs enrolled only 11 percent of insured workers in 1988 and had 49 percent by 2018.
 HMO and POS enrollment peaked in about 2000 and has declined since.
 As discussed later in the chapter, high-deductible health plans (HDHPs) emerged in the mid-2000s.
 These plans are often combined with a tax-sheltered health savings account.
-They first appeared in national surveys in 2006 with 4 percent of the insured workforce; by 2012 they enrolled 19 percent (KFF and HRET 2012).
+They first appeared in national surveys in 2006 with 4 percent of the insured workforce; by 2018 they enrolled 29 percent (KFF 2018).